-John's grandfather, Patrick Aloysius O'Brien, was a doctor in France during the Great War and was later Casualty Surgeon to the Central Police Office in the City of Glasgow.
-On the night of 10 May 1941, he was called to examine an injured pilot who had parachuted from a Messerschmitt 110 fighter plane at Eaglesham south of Glasgow.
+My grandfather, Patrick Aloysius O'Brien, was a doctor in France during the Great War and later Casualty Surgeon to the Central Police Office in Glasgow.
+On the night of 10 May 1941, he was called to examine an injured pilot parachuting from a Messerschmitt 110 fighter plane at Eaglesham south of Glasgow.
 The injured man was Rudolf Hess, Deputy Fuhrer of the Third Reich and leader of the NAZI party.
-Hess had flown to Scotland on a personal mission to meet with the King of England in a sincere but ill-fated attempt to end the war between Britain and Germany.
-Coincidentally, John's cousin, also Dr. Patrick O'Brien, was Hess' personal physician shortly before his suspicious death in Spandau Prison on the morning of 17 August 1987.
-Hess was found by a warder strangled by a length of electric flex.
-To this day stands an obelisk marking the spot where Hess landed which bears the words "THIS STONE MARKS THE SPOT WHERE BRAVE, HEROIC RUDOLF HESS LANDED BY PARACHUTE ON THE NIGHT OF 10TH MAY 1941 SEEKING TO END THE WAR BETWEEN BRITAIN AND GERMANY".

-John was to be named after his grandfather however in April 1947, his youngest uncle's ship the SIR HARVEY ADAMSON foundered with the loss of all 269 souls in mysterious circumstances off the Temasserin coast in the treacherous waters of the Mergui Archipelago after leaving Rangoon.
-The ship is believed to have struck a stray mine during a typhoon and was never seen again and when John was born the following year he became John Alexander O'Brien after his missing uncle who, at the age of nineteen, had been the ship's radio officer and was known in the family as 'Alec'.
+I was to be named after my grandfather; however, in April 1947, my youngest uncle's ship, the SIR HARVEY ADAMSON, foundered with the loss of all 269 souls in mysterious circumstances off the Tenasserim Coast in the treacherous waters of the Mergui Archipelago after leaving Rangoon.
+Lloyds believes the ship struck a stray mine during a typhoon, and it was never seen again.
+When I was born the following year, I was named John Alexander O'Brien after my missing uncle, who at the age of nineteen had been the ship's Chief Radio Officer and was known in the family as 'Alec'.
 Alec would have sent a distress signal if one could have been sent, and only a sudden catastrophic event prevented it.